COVID-19: Closing of municipal buildings and modification to the services offered | Details

 If you are a victim of domestic violence:

-However, most of our services are maintained.
-If you have any questions, you can reach the reception by email at info@chelsea.ca or by phone at 819 827-1124.
+If you have any questions, you can reach the reception by email at info@chelsea.ca or by phone at 819-827-1124.

-Yes, since the beginning of the pandemic, Council meetings have been held via the Zoom videoconferencing platform.
+Yes, Council meetings continue to be held via the Zoom videoconferencing platform.

 Citizens can easily access it by using the login information that is published on the website a few days before the session.